harishboopathi/Bluestamp_portfolio_2023/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 # First Milestone
+## Summary
-My first milestone was achived when I manged to control my arm manually and pick up a paper cylinder.
-I did this by first assembling the arm and utilizing the 3 servo pivots to manuver my arm in various directions.
-I had to wire the joysticks to the board in the correct order to make sure the movments matched.
-My plan to complelte the project is to put the arm on wheels and give it more strenght to pick up heavier objects and have more movement.
+My first milestone was achieved when I managed to control my arm manually and pick up a paper cylinder.
+I did this by first assembling the arm and utilizing the 3 servo pivots to maneuver my arm in various directions.

-For your first milestone, describe what your project is and how you plan to build it.
-You can include:
-- An explanation about the different components of your project and how they will all integrate together
-- Technical progress you've made so far
-- Challenges you're facing and solving in your future milestones
-- What your plan is to complete your project

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**
+## Components
+Servos - these are what move the arm, they are programmed to move from anywhere from 0-180 degrees.
+Arduino Nano - this is what takes the code and inputs and tells certain pins on the Arduino to power, essentially it moves and controls the servos.
+The Arduino nano has pins on the bottom which vary from grounding, 5-volt power, reading and transmitting data, and data ports.
+The data ports are used to receive and send signals to the different things connected to it for example in my case how much to move the servo.
+Also, It can be used to receive, when it takes the input of the joystick.
+Arduino Nano shield - this takes the pins of the Arduino and expands it to be more user-friendly.
+It also adds the necessary components to input more power into the system as the servos need more than the 5v that the Arduino provides.
+I used this to plug in my servos and also used this to add my 9v power supply.
+## Challenges
+One main challenge I faced was trying to add my Bluetooth module to control the arm using a phone app.
+When trying to connect the first issue I encountered was that I was unable to build my code onto the Arduino.
+The reason for this was I was plugging the bluetooth modules transmitting data cable into the default read data pin on the Arduino.
+This meant that the Arduino wasn't reading the code I was uploading but the bluetooth module was instead so the code didn't upload.
+## Next steps
+My next step for this project is to create a wireless controller as right now the joysticks have to be plugged into the Arduino sheild which is very inconvenient.
+I also am going to strengthen the arm to hold at least two AA batteries along with putting it on wheels to add more maneuverability to the arm.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/7PaMYvwxk2c" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 # Starter Project
-For my starter project I built a simon says game.
-Building the game taught me the skill of soldering, diffrent types of solders, how to fix a loose solder, and most importantly how to solder onto a motherboard.
-This project also taught me the diffrent parts of a circut that are needed for it to work such as diodes, capacitors, and resistors.

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**
+## Summary
+For my starter project I built a Simon says game.
+The game works by pushing the rubber pad onto the motherboard to complete the circuit allowing the microcontroller to understand that the button has been pressed.
+The goal is to click the colors in the order the game displays them using the LEDs.
+## Components
+ATmega328 - this is the brains of the game and holds the code which is preprogrammed in.
+10k resistor - this makes sure that the whole circuit isn't overloaded from the power being inputted.
+It takes the power and only lets some pass and lets the rest go as heat
+Through-hole PCB - this connects all the components together in an organized manner.
+Battery clips - this takes the battery charge and inputs it into the PCB.
+It acts as a bridge for the battery to the PCB Slide switch - this turns on and off certain parts of the PCB, for example, the power and sound.
+I simply just breaks and connects different circuts
+0.1μF Capacitor - this stores and releases energy
+## Challenges
+The only challenge I faced was understanding which sides are positive and negative since they were not labeled, and to identify them I used a multimeter and used black and red pins to check continuity.
+## Next Steps
+My next step is to start working on my intensive project which is the 3-jointed robotic arm

-<iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/bRiTaQy16FM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.